-One of the available controlleroptions is the capability of reading 8 A/D inputs (with 14 bit resolution).
-The A/D option is available in two different voltage ranges: +/- 10V or 0 - +4V.
+One of the available controller options is the capability to read 8 A/D input channels (with 14 bit resolution).
+This A/D input option can be obtained in two different voltage ranges: -10V to +10V (default) or 0V to +4V (by special order).

 Because the controller is implemented in digital electronics, all analog input signals levels must be converted into a digital value.
-Even though the current A/D device provides 14 bits of resolution, to support future increases in resolution, the value returned by the MCGetAnalogEx() function is a 'left justified' 16 bit value (0 - 65532).
-A returned value of 0 translates to the lowest analog voltage.
-A digital value of 65532 translates to the highest analog voltage.
+Even though the current A/D device provides 14 bits of resolution, to support possible future increases in resolution up to 16 bits, the value returned by the MCGetAnalogEx() function is a 'left justified' 16 bit value (0 - 65532).
+A returned value of 0 translates to the lowest analog voltage in the input range.
+A digital value of 65532 translates to the highest analog voltage in the input range.
 These inputs are very high impedance with leakage currents less than 10 nano amps.